https://github.com/joanpablo/reactive_forms

 )

-```This will show the message: `The password must be at least 8 characters long`
+This will show the message: `The password must be at least 8 characters long`

-## When does Validation Messages begin to show up?
+## When do Validation Messages Appear?

-### Touching a control
+### Touching a Control

-You can initialize a **FormControl** as **touched** to force the validation messages to show up at the very first time the widget builds.
+You can initialize a **FormControl** as **touched** to force the validation messages to show up the very first time the widget builds.

 ```dart